Azpect3120/document-sync-protocol/specification.md

 #### [Server Capabilities](#Server-Capabilities)

 Capabilities are features that the server can implement.
 They are defined by the server and can be used by the client.
+The client must also implement the capabilities to allow for the proper use of the server capabilities.

 ```typescript
 interface ServerCapabilities {